lstomberg/objective-c-style-guide/Epic.md

 @property (nonatomic, strong) NSString *tutorialName;
 ```

-Properties with mutable counterparts (e.g. NSString) should prefer `copy` instead of `strong`.
+Properties with mutable counterparts (e.g. NSString) SHOULD use `copy`.
 Why?
 Even if you declared a property as `NSString` somebody might pass in an instance of an `NSMutableString` and then change it without you noticing that.

 **Preferred:**